• Skip to primary navigation

 Butler Institute of American Art

-Located adjacent from Youngstown State University with a historic landmark as it’s frame, Butler Institute of American Art is “America’s Museum.”
+Located adjacent from Youngstown State University with a historic landmark as its frame, Butler Institute of American Art is “America’s Museum.”
 The museum is considered a hidden gem in Youngstown and draws visitors from around the world.

 With more than 20,000 individual works, several collections, exhibitions and an entire wing dedicated to new media and electronic art, visitors are impressed with the large variety of interesting works for guests of all ages.
 Events at the museum include art history documentaries, classic American films, and live music concerts.
 Tours are available with advance reservations.
 Admission and parking are FREE to all guests.